haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-glycan/index.md

 Our glycan is a linear polymer consisting of 5 beta-D-glucopyranose units.
 Beta-D-glucopyranose is a common monosaccharide found basically in all the living organisms.
 In this case the four monosaccharides are linked by beta-1,4-glycosidic bonds, where the *anomeric carbon* (C1) of one monosaccharide is linked to the C4 of the next one.

 Let's have a look at our generated glycan.
-Start pymol and then load the generated PDB file from the file menu:
+Start PyMOL and then load the generated PDB file from the file menu:

 <a class="prompt prompt-pymol">
 File menu -> Open -> select 2ZEX_l_u.pdb